 - Take into account any costs associated with the conversion itself, including legal and consulting fees, transfer taxes, and sales/use taxes on the deemed liquidation.

 Questions?
-Contact us today!
+Let’s talk!
 We would be happy to help.